 This vegan tomato soup recipe is also a great option if you’re trying to eat more vegetarian or vegan food.
 Although I eat meat, I try to cook vegetarian or vegan meals a few nights per week because it’s great for my wallet.
 For a super budget-friendly version of this recipe, use canned tomatoes rather than fresh.

 My Vegan Tomato Soup not only avoids dairy, it doesn’t use a plant-based milk either.
 Instead, I use water.
 I know what you’re thinking but this soup isn’t watery at all.
-The base of onion and tomato paste help to bring flavor and texture.
+The base of onion and homemade thick tomato paste help to bring flavor and texture.
 Plus, the chopped tomatoes and roasted garlic that are blended in help give it a creamy texture.